indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 The next best thing is to reduce the time between when an issue is introduced and when it is detected.

 In environments, where quality is [*somebody else's problem*](https://en.wikipedia.org/wiki/Somebody_else%27s_problem), we involuntarily delay feedback.
-For instance, if QA is exlusively in charge for the correctness of the work produced by developers or operations is solely responsible for the software in production, quality is moved further away from the source.
+For instance, if QA is exclusively in charge for the correctness of the work produced by developers or operations is solely responsible for the software in production, quality is moved further away from the source.
 Feedback is received by handing over work to the next work center in the value stream.
 Unfortunately, handovers create delays.
 Work can pile up because, say, QA is busy testing something else or operations doesn't have time to provision a testing environment.